thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 19:00 17 December 2025 or as the situation changes.

+- Flood alert: River Wye in Herefordshire
+- Rising river levels today may lead to flooding.
+Flooding is possible from the early hours of 18 December 2025 .
+Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
+Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
+Road closures & diversions on the A438 may be in force.
+Predicted peaks:-  Bredwardine 4.9m to 5.4m on 19/12 AM, , Old Wye Bridge 4.3m to 4.8m on 19/12 AM.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.

 - Flood alert: Rivers in the Forest of Dean
-- High river levels today may lead to flooding.
-Flooding is possible on 17 December 2025.
+- High river levels this evening may lead to flooding.
+Flooding is possible from the early hours of 18 December 2025 .
 Flooding may affect low lying land and roads adjacent to the river from Gloucester to Chepstow.
 Other locations that may be affected include Westbury and Lydney.

-Further rainfall is forecast over the next 48 hours, which could cause river levels to rise further.

-We are closely monitoring the situation.
+We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire